isabelc/lightweight-contact-form/README.md

 `[lcf_contact_form]`

-See the [plugin page](https://isabelcastillo.com/lightweight-wordpress-contact-form) for details.
+See the [plugin page](https://isabelcastillo.com/lightweight-wordpress-contact-form) for more details.